Meet the Faces Behind Our Online OTA Program Success

 Becky has a bachelor’s degree in occupational therapy from Indiana University and a master’s degree in health science with a concentration in occupational therapy and neuroscience from the University of Indianapolis.

-Meet Kathleen Matuska, OSOT Department Chair and Professor
+Meet Kathleen Matuska, Chair of the OT Department and Professor

 Following in the career footsteps of her mother, who became an OT after World War II to help injured veterans, Kathleen was already smitten with the profession by the time it came to pursue a career.